SandroWissmann/System-Monitor/README.md

 System monitor.

 Features:
--Shows utilization of all cores of the CPU
+* Shows utilization of all cores of the CPU
--Shows memory consumption
+* Shows memory consumption
--Shows the top 10 of the most hungry processes
+* Shows the top 10 of the most hungry processes

 Currently runs only on Linux with NCurses.
-But I plan to also add Windows and change the UI to QT with QML/Javascript
+I plan to also add Windows and change the UI to QT with QML/Javascript

 ## ncurses
 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses for display output.